-* The city of Gaza has been continuously inhabited for more than 3,000 years and was a crossroads of ancient civilizations.
+* Gaza city has been continuously inhabited for more than 3,000 years and was a crossroads of ancient civilizations.
 It is believed to be the burial place of the Prophet Mohammad's great grandfather.

 * Four centuries of rule by the Ottoman Empire were briefly interrupted by Napoleonic France and also saw growing Egyptian influence until Britain took control of Gaza and the rest of Palestine in World War One.
-Egypt took control of the Strip in 1948 during the Arab-Israeli war.
+Egypt took control of the Strip during the 1948 Arab-Israeli war.

 * The Strip's population tripled in 1948-49 when it absorbed about a quarter of the hundreds of thousands of Palestinian refugees displaced from areas that are now part of Israel.

-* Israel captured the Gaza Strip from Egypt in the 1967 war and ended its military presence there in September 2005, after removing 8,500 Jewish settlers from 21 enclaves.
+* Israel captured the Gaza Strip from Egypt in the 1967 war.

-* Israel resumed ground operations in June 2006 after militants from Gaza tunneled across the border and captured an Israeli soldier, who is still being held.
+* Israel conducted large-scale ground operations in June 2006 after militants tunneled across the Gaza border and captured an Israeli soldier, who is still being held.